It’s not every day that a future king swoops in by helicopter to rescue you.

 He donates his salary to charity.

-(WATCH the video below from NBC News)
+(WATCH the video from ABC News)